openAMRobot/OpenAMR/docs/hardware/CAD_files/README.md

 - **Usage:** these files contain detailed drawings and specifications sufficient for ordering parts directly from production facilities.

 ## File handling instructions

-Due to GitHub's file size limitations (files larger than 25 MB are split), the files in this repository are divided into parts.
-To avoid issues when opening the packages:

-1. **Download archives:** download all parts of the archive for each package.
-2. **Extract files:** extract the downloaded archives into a single folder.

-**Note:** ensure all parts are extracted together in the same directory to maintain file structure integrity.

 ## Accessing and using projects